pgava/BoundedContext/Artist.Data/readme.txt

 	to the <ItemGroup> of the project

-3. Then: dotnet ef migrations add <name of migration>
+3. dotnet ef migrations add <name of migration>
+4. dotnet ef database update

 If you use separate projects for the DbContext you can run into issues when creating the migrations: